Pets cause some terrible destruction of nature. Here’s how to be a more eco friendly pet owner

 4. Be Wary Of Wildlife

-So maybe your dog is a Chihuahua named Charro and she wouldn’t hurt a fly.
-Even so, when she excitedly barks at and chases squirrels, rabbits and birds in their natural habitats, it could do more harm than you’d imagine – these animals are nervous by nature, and become highly stressed when chased by other animals.
+Maybe your dog is a Chihuahua named Charro and she wouldn’t hurt a fly.
+Even so, when she excitedly barks at and chases squirrels, rabbits and birds in their natural habitats, it could do more harm than you’d imagine!
+These animals are nervous by nature, and become highly stressed when chased by other animals.
+Obviously!

 And don’t even get us started on cats.
 Some say domestic cats are the most important cause of the demise of certain songbirds.
 Consider your own playful housecat, whom you frequently let out to roam overnight.
-Rested and well fed, it’s in fine fighting form; and if so inclined, it might kill or harm ten to twelve birds on average a night.
-Not from hunger, but from the thrill of the chase–like a serial killer.
+Rested and well fed, it’s in fine fighting form.
+And if so inclined, it might kill or harm ten to twelve birds on average a night.
+While the birds are sleeping!
+Like some kind of psycho serial killer.

 Your cat may not bring those birds home, so you’d never know it.
 But to give an example of just how devastating cats can be to wildlife, it has been documented that in Canada alone, domestic cats kill 60-70 million wild birds a year.
 That’s not to mention all the mice and other small mammals that may fall victim to your cuddly little Fluffy.